 First time: 2011H

 Lectures.
 Seminars/discussion groups.
+Exercises on landscape grading.
 Project work in groups.
 Individuell project work.
 Excursions.

 The students receive weekly supervision, both in groups and individually.
 Lectures.